Court Strikes out Suit Seeking to Jail INEC Chairman for Alleged Disobedience

 The judge held that since contempt charge is semi criminal in nature, the form 48 must be served on the alleged contemnor in person, adding that where the applicant failed to do the needful to help its own case, the charge would be liable to be struck out as the only option for the court.

-Obi who spoke with newsmen in company of the factional National Secretary, Alhaji Hassan Ibrahim and the National Legal Adviser, Barrister Musa Isiaka challenged the authenticity of the Njoku-led faction leadership.
+Obi who spoke with journalists in company of the factional National Secretary, Alhaji Hassan Ibrahim and the National Legal Adviser, Barrister Musa Isiaka, challenged the authenticity of the Njoku-led faction leadership.

-“Go to INEC website, you will never seen Njoku’s name there but that of the 14- member National Executive Committee under our leadership and the state chairmen of the party in the country”.
+“Go to INEC website, you will never see Njoku’s name there but that of the 14- member National Executive Committee under our leadership and the state chairmen of the party in the country.”

 He charged members of the party across the country to be resolute and committed to the course of the party.